redwhitemike/DiffPriv/readme.md

 /// value, max value, weight of attribute pub type NominalType = (i32, i32, usize);
 ```
-An example implementation can be seen below
+An example implementation of the `Anonymizable` trait can be seen below
 ```rust
 use std::time::{SystemTime, UNIX_EPOCH};
 use serde::{Serialize, Deserialize};